myltik/azure-docs.ru-ru/articles/storsimple/storsimple-device-dashboard.md

 <properties
-   pageTitle="Использование панели мониторинга устройств диспетчера StorSimple | Microsoft Azure" description="Описание панели мониторинга устройств диспетчера StorSimple и ее использования для просмотра метрик хранилища и подключенных инициаторов, а также поиска серийного номера и IQN." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Use the StorSimple Manager device dashboard | Microsoft Azure" description="Describes the StorSimple Manager service device dashboard and how to use it to view storage metrics and connected initiators and find the serial number and IQN." services="storsimple" documentationCenter="NA" authors="alkohli"